wernerfred/docker-mailserver/docs/content/advanced/mail-forwarding/relay-hosts.md

 Setting these environment variables will cause mail for all sender domains to be routed via the specified host, authenticating with the user/password combination.

-Note for users of the previous AWS_SES_* variables: please update your configuration to use these new variables, no other configuration is required.
+Note for users of the previous `AWS_SES_*` variables: please update your configuration to use these new variables, no other configuration is required.

 ## Advanced Configuration

 ### Sender-dependent Authentication

 Sender dependent authentication is done in `config/postfix-sasl-password.cf`.
-You can create this file manually, or use
+You can create this file manually, or use:

 ```sh
 setup.sh relay add-auth <domain> <username> [<password>]